yh-luo/from-zero-to-source-estimates/README.md

 ### Filter

 Most event-related brain signals are below 40 Hz.
-Low-pass filter with 40Hz does not affect most ERP signals of interest and attenuates the powerline frequency (60Hz in Taiwan) and all HPI coil frequencies (above 200Hz).
-Data of EOG channels would be further high-pass filtered on 1Hz to use ICA.
+Low-pass filter with 40 Hz does not affect most brain signals of interest and attenuates the powerline frequency (60 Hz in Taiwan, 50 Hz in some countries) and all HPI coil frequencies (above 200 Hz).
+To use ICA to repair artifacts, data of EOG channels would be further high-pass filtered on 1Hz .

 #### Demo